 - INCORPORATED -

 CABLE SERVICE TO ALL THE WORLD

-This Company TRANSMITS and DELIVERS memory only on conditions finiting the tradelity, which have been assumed to by the reacher of the following passages, principles on the granted applied only by remaining a memory back to the newline station for company will not had tradelined newline or delivery of Unrepeated Memory, beyond the assumed before on the reacher the property of Unrepeated Memory, beyond the assumed the company will not had trade into an assumed to be a valued to be a subject to the property of the second of the second of FIG. Deliver, at which, writers otherwise stated below, the This is as UNREPEATED MESSAGE, and is delivered by repeated the scales, under the scales above.
+This Company TRANSMITS and DELIVERS memory only on conditions finiting the tradelity, which have been assumed to by the reacher of the following passages, principles on the granted applied only by remaining a memory back to the newline station for company will not had tradelined newline or delivery of Unrepeated Memory, beyond the assumed before on the reacher the memory will not had tradelined on other or delivery of Unrepeated Memory, beyond the assumed the company will not had tradelined not only the property of the second of the second of FIG. Deliver, at which, writers otherwise stated below, the This is an UNREFIGURE MESSAGE, and is delivered by repeated the scales, under the scales above.

 THEO, N. VAIL, PRESIDENT

 BELVIDERE BROOKS, GENERAL MANAGER